Siachen conflict: U.N. map of ceasefire line

-A U.N. map showing CFL alignment superimposed on a satellite image depicts the CFL terminating at NJ9842.
+A UN map showing CFL alignment superimposed on a satellite image depicts the CFL terminating at NJ9842.
 The extension of this line "thence north to the glaciers" never appeared on any authoritative map associated with either the 1948 or 1972 agreements, just in the text.

 Oropolitics

 In 1949, a Cease-Fire Line Agreement (CFL) was signed and ratified by India, Pakistan and the UN Military Observer Group that delineated the entire CFL.
 In 1956–58, a scientific team led by the Geological Survey of India recorded its findings publicly including information about the Siachen and other glaciers.

 After Pakistan ceded the 5180 sqkm Shaksgam Valley to China in a boundary agreement in 1963, Pakistan started giving approval to western expeditions to the east of mountain K2.
 In 1957 Pakistan permitted a British expedition under Eric Shipton to approach the Siachen glacier through the Bilafond La, and recce Saltoro Kangri.
 Five years later a Japanese-Pakistani expedition put two Japanese and a Pakistani Army climber on top of Saltoro Kangri.
 These were early moves in this particular game of oropolitics.